cscart/docs/en/designer_guide/styles.rst

 .. important::

-    **Starting with version 4.3.7**, the **styles** directory isn't required.
-You'll need it only if you want your theme to support several styles.
+    **Starting with version 4.3.7**, the *styles* directory isn't required.
+You'll need it only if you want your theme to support the Theme Editor and multiple styles.

-If the theme's directory doesn't have the *styles* directory in it, the **Theme Editor** won't work for the theme.
+If the theme's directory doesn't have the *styles* directory in it, the Theme Editor won't work for the theme.
 When you go to **Design → Themes**, the **Theme editor** button will be grayed out, and if you hover over it, you'll see the following tooltip: "This theme doesn’t support theme editor."

 Manifest.json
 +++++++++++++